 Secondly, our exhalation valves are specially designed to not spread the exhaled air out horizontally outwards, like when you are normally exhaling.
 The valve cap over our exhalation valves pushes the exhaled air to the sides like in the image below.
 This also reduces the spread of exhaled air.
 This is very similar logic to a surgical mask that doctors or dentist wear, which do not completely seal but just direct the airflow away from the patient.

-However, with these two points in mind, we cannot guarantee that no exhaled air is let out of the valves and might reach out to people in your surroundings.
-Thus, if your main objective is not only to protect yourself, but you wear the mask to prevent spread, we recommend, if you are experiencing symptoms, or want to be 100% sure that none of your exhaled air is leaked out of the mask, that you follow the instructions and pictures below to temporarily block the exhalation valves of your mask.
+If your main objective is not only to protect yourself, but you wear the mask to prevent spread, we recommend, if you are experiencing symptoms, or want to be 100% sure that none of your exhaled air is leaked out of the mask, that you follow the instructions and pictures below to temporarily block the exhalation valves of your mask with valve stoppers.